systeminit/si/app/docs/src/how-tos/aws-vpc.md

 | Public 2       | 10.0.144.0/20 | us-east-1b         | true       |
 | Public 3       | 10.0.160.0/20 | us-east-1c         | true       |

-Set the component type for each of the public subnet components to be `Configuration Frame (down)`.
+Set the Component type for each of the public subnet Components to be `Configuration Frame (down)`.

 ### Create the NAT Gateway Components

 ![Create the NAT Gateway Components](./aws-vpc/create-nat-gateway.png)

-Add a `NAT Gateway` component to each of the `Public` subnet frames.
+Add a `NAT Gateway` Component to each of the `Public` subnet frames.

-Set name names of the component to be `NAT Gateway (1|2|3)` - the index should align with the subnet it is inside.
+Set name names of the Component to be `NAT Gateway (1|2|3)` - the index should align with the subnet it is inside.

 ### Create the Elastic IPs for each NAT Gateway

 ![Create the Elastic IPs for each NAT Gateway](./aws-vpc/create-elastic-ip.png)

-To each of the `Public` subnet frames, add an `Elastic IP` component.
+To each of the `Public` subnet frames, add an `Elastic IP` Component.

-Set the names of the components to be `NAT Gateway IP (1|2|3)` - the index should align with the subnet it is inside, and match the `NAT Gateway` component.
+Set the names of the Components to be `NAT Gateway IP (1|2|3)` - the index should align with the subnet it is inside, and match the `NAT Gateway` Component.

-Connect the `Allocation ID` output socket of the `Elastic IP` component to the `Allocation ID` input socket of the `NAT Gateway` component.
+Connect the `Allocation ID` Output Socket of the `Elastic IP` Component to the `Allocation ID` Input Socket of the `NAT Gateway` Component.
 The connections should be in the same subnet.

 ### Create the Public Route Table Component

 ![Create the Public Route Table Component](./aws-vpc/create-public-route-table.png)

-Add a `Route Table` component to the VPC frame.
+Add a `Route Table` Component to the VPC frame.

-Set the component type to be `Configuration Frame (down)`.
+Set the Component type to be `Configuration Frame (down)`.

-Set the component name to be `Public Route Table`.
+Set the Component name to be `Public Route Table`.

-Connect the `Subnet ID` output socket of the Public `Subnet` components to the `Subnet ID` input socket of the `Public Route Table` component.
+Connect the `Subnet ID` Output Socket of the Public `Subnet` Components to the `Subnet ID` Input Socket of the `Public Route Table` Component.

 ### Create a Route Component

 ![Create a Route Component](./aws-vpc/create-route.png)

-Add a `Route` component to the `Public Route Table` frame.
+Add a `Route` Component to the `Public Route Table` frame.

-Set the component name to be `Route to Internet`.
+Set the Component name to be `Route to Internet`.

 Set `DestinationCidrBlock` to be `0.0.0.0/0`.